 - The symbol of the NPN and the PNP transistor are almost same the only difference between them is the direction of the arrow which is based on the emitter.
 In NPN transistor the head of the arrow move outward to the base and in PNP the arrow moves inward.

-- In NPN transistor, the current flows from collector to emitter because positive supply is given to the base, whereas, in PNP transistor the current flows from the emitter to the collector.
+- In NPN transistor, the current flow from collector to emitter because positive supply is given to the base, whereas, in PNP transistor the current flows from the emitter to the collector.

-- The NPN transistor turn-on when the current is flowing through the base while the PNP transistor is turned on when no current flows through the base.
+- The NPN transistor turn-on when the electron enters into the base while the PNP transistor is turned on when holes enter into the base.